girikgarg8/Airline-Booking-System/Notes.md

 Let's say there are five developers in the team.
 Developer A makes some change in the schema, commits those changes and pushes it to the repo.
 Now the other four developers can do a git pull, run the migration and they too will now have the latest schema.

-There can be two levels of constraints: JavaScript level constraints (that we specify in the models), and database level constraints (that we specify in the migrations)
+There can be two levels of constraints: JavaScript level constraints (that we specify in the models), and database level constraints (that we specify in the migrations) -> it might look like models is not being used, but it is being used by the Sequelize for application level constraints

 When we execute `npx sequelize db:migrate`, it executes all the pending migrations (more specifically, the up() function of the migrations).
 Now the question might be, that how does Sequelize know which migrations are pending, and which are not?
 Sequelize keeps a track of all the migrations run so far, as each migration has a unique ID based on the date and time, it was created.